Park Projects and Improvements

 Kofu Park Tennis Court Resurfacing: The City Council awarded an $81,888 to First Serve Productions of Danville to resurface the five tennis courts at Kofu Park, plus add stripes for four pickleball courts.
 In addition, the project includes replacing two tennis courts with six pickleball courts at Legion Park, leaving two tennis courts.
-Construction is expected to begin in July.
+Construction began July 31 and is expected to be completed the week of August 26.

-Emerson Park drinking fountain replacement: New fountains will be installed in spring of 2019.
+Emerson Park drinking fountain replacement: New fountains will be installed in the fall of 2019.

 Candy Cane Park: The City Council approved the plans and specifications for park renovations on March 6.
 Work is to consist of a new playground, walkways and irrigation.
-Bid award is scheduled for the June 19, 2019 City Council meeting.
+Construction began Friday, August 23, and will last until mid-November.

 Down the Road